-Sexual Offense Other (Major) SESIR - Sexual contact, including intercourse, without force or threat of force, subjecting an individual to lewd sexual gestures, sexual activity, or exposing private body parts in a lewd manner.
+Sexual Offense Other (Major) (SESIR) (Level III) - Other sexual contact, including intercourse, without force or threat of force.
+Includes, subjecting an individual to lewd sexual gestures, sexual activity, or exposing private body parts in a lewd manner.

 Skipping Class - Not reporting to or leaving an assigned class, activity, or area without receiving proper prior approval and/or following the established procedures for checking out of a class.